 You configure which toolkit and which specific tools to expose.
 For example, a Gmail server might only allow GMAIL_FETCH_EMAILS and GMAIL_SEND_EMAIL, keeping the tool surface minimal.

-2. Rube — Universal MCP Server
+2. Tool Router — Universal MCP Access (Now GA)

 | Meta-Tool | What It Does |